vanderhoornm/android-MythTV-Leanfront/README.md

 - Live TV recordings are named only with date, time and channel, unlike in mythfrontend where they are named with the actual program name from the guide.
 - Live TV recording rules are created with priority -99.
 This means they will not preempt any recordings you may have set up for the same time slot.
 - Live TV recordings made with leanfront will not honor the tuner LiveTV assignments in setup.
 They will use the tuners set up for recordings.
-- If you invoke Live TV when there is no tuner available or the channel cannot be recorded, there will be a message informing you that the recording failed.
+- If you invoke Live TV when there is no tuner available or the channel cannot be recorded, there will be a message, after a delay of around 15 seconds, informing you that the recording failed.
 The message cannot distinguish why the recording failed.
 - You can set a default time for LiveTV in Settings.
 That is the maximum time you can watch.
 After that time the recording ends.
 You can exit from the recording and select to play LiveTV again for another period.
 - If you set the Live TV recording time too short you will have to keep restarting LiveTV.
 If you set it too long, your request may fail if there is another recording scheduled during that time and that causes a conflict.
 - If you have playback problems that you have to fix with ffmpeg or mkvmerge (see section "Problems" below), then this LiveTV feature will not work for you.
 - LiveTV recordings are kept for the number of days specified in mythfrontend Setup->Video->General->Auto-Expire->Live TV Max Age
+- If you exit LivetV by disconnecting the android TV device, or the device crashes, the cancel of the recording will not happen and it will continue to record the channel.
+You can reconnect the android device, go into the LiveTV group and find the recording there.
+If it is still recording you can use the "Stop Recording" option from the "Other Actions" button.
+If you want to watch it you can do that.
+- While watching Live TV, if the backend goes down and comes up again, it will resume the recording.
+You can go into the LiveTV group and stop it, or you can watch it from the LiveTV group.

 ## Problems